-In addition to his school commitments, Dean is also the sports reporter at the Rhyl Journal, North Wales Pioneer and North Wales Chronicle publications for both print and online, and writes as a contributor for NFL (American Football) website The Viking Age.
+In addition to his school commitments, Dean is also the sports reporter at the Rhyl Journal, North Wales Pioneer and North Wales Chronicle publications for both print and online, and is Editor of NFL (American Football) website Cat Crave, with covers the Carolina Panthers.

 He lives in Rhyl with his wife, two children and dog and is a season ticket holder at Blackburn Rovers FC.

 Dean also enjoys NFL, NBA, Boxing and Horse Racing.

 He represented the Welsh Colleges football squad during a tour of Australia in 2001, where he spent four weeks at various places in the country before taking part in an international tournament at the Australian Institute of Sport.

 Phil had a varied career before becoming a teacher.
 Including roles as Project Engineer for Brown & Root where he worked on the BP Schiehallion Project and a subsea Engineer working on projects on & offshore for Rockwater and as a Project Manager delivering Gas injection packages for the Oil & Gas Industry for Sulzer.